-Slave sales were recounted in the slave interviews of the 1930s, such as this one by Delia Garlic:
+Many of the over 2,000 former slaves in the 1930s also recount slave sales, such as this one by Delia Garlic:

 “Babies was snatched from their mothers’ breasts and sold to speculators.
 Children was separated from sisters and brothers and never saw each other again.
 Course they cry; you think they not cry when they was sold like cattle?
 I could tell you about it all day, but even then you couldn’t guess the awfulness of it.”

 But how were slaves sold?
 What is our understanding of slave sales as it relates to our genealogical research?

 (Sidenote: I won’t be discussing inheritance, though we should all know that most enslaved people were inherited; upon their owner’s death, they were dispersed among the owner’s family.
 As chattel, slaves were also gifted and mortgaged.
 So the first place to look for the origins of enslaved people is in the immediate family of their current owners—their parents, their wife’s parents, siblings, even aunts and uncles.)

 During the Domestic Slave Trade, after 1808 when the African Slave Trade was outlawed, almost 1 million enslaved people were sold from the states of the Upper South (Maryland, Virginia, Delaware, North Carolina).
 Many of these people were children and young adults, ripping families apart, many of whom had been in America for several generations by that time.
 The map below is one of my favorites from the Schomburg Migrations website–it shows the common routes taken during the trade: